0xNazgul/Damn-Vulnerable-DeFi-Walkthrough/README.md

 4. Run your exploit for a challenge with npm run challenge-name.
 If the challenge is executed successfully, you've passed!

-I was able to complete the challenges with the help of looking through [MrToph's walkthrough.](https://github.com/MrToph/damn-vulnerable-defi)
+I was able to complete the challenges with the help of looking through [MrToph's walkthrough.](https://github.com/MrToph/damn-vulnerable-defi) whenever I got stuck.

+Working on doing the [new challenges](https://www.damnvulnerabledefi.xyz/v2-release.html) just released!